Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 * Select the Necessary Workloads:
   * In the installer, select the "Desktop development with C++" workload.
    Ensure that the "MSVC v142 - VS 2019 C++ x64/x86 build tools" (or later) component is selected.
-   You can also check "Windows 10 SDK" if it’s not already selected. - Unselect Windows 11 Not Required
+   You can also check "Windows 10 SDK" if it’s not already selected. - Unselect Windows 11 as it's Not Required

 * Complete the Installation: